`

 How can we plan for uncertainty?

-IMHO you can’t plan for uncertainty.
-You respond to uncertainty by inspecting and adapting.
-You start with sometime small (end-to-end) and rapidly build on it using user feedback and personal experience.
+Generally we like to start with something really small (but end-to-end) and rapidly build on it using user feedback and personal experience.
 Embracing Simplicity (“maximizing the amount of work not done”) is critical as well.
 You frequently cut small pieces, integrate the whole and see if its aligned with user’s needs.
 If not, the cost of rework is very small.
 Embrace small #SafeFail experiments to really innovate.

 Or as Kerry says: